Jada Hart

-Jada Myii Hart (born 19 March 1998) is an American tennis player.
+Jada Myii Hart (born 19 March 1998) is an inactive American tennis player.

 Hart graduated from Riverside Virtual School in 2016 and is currently attending UCLA.

-Jada Hart is a four time all-American at UCLA.
+She is a four time all-American at UCLA.
 There have been only eight other Bruins to achieve that prestigious accomplishment.
 She also went on to achieve her Master's degree during her enrollment.

-Hart made her Grand Slam main-draw debut at the 2016 US Open in the doubles event, partnering with Ena Shibahara.
-Later in the tournament, the pair won the girls' doubles title.
+Hart made her Grand Slam main-draw debut at the 2016 US Open in the doubles event, partnering with Ena Shibahara as wildcard entrants, where they lost to seventh seeds Sania Mirza and Barbora Strýcová in the first round.
+Later in the tournament, Hart and Shibahara won the girls' doubles title.